 Do your own thing instead of a unity candle.
 I've talked about unity candle alternatives and how much I love them a few times on this blog!
 If a unity candle ceremony means nothing to you, choose something that does.
 A fun paint ceremony, a romantic time capsule to be opened on an anniversary, or a tree planting ceremony are all meaningful ideas!

 Choose your bridal party carefully.
 Your bridal party plays a very important role during your ceremony; after all, they are the people standing beside you as you promise the rest of your life to the person you love.
 That's a big deal!
 You should include whoever you really want in your bridal party, and exclude anyone who doesn't belong (even if they used to be your best friend/they're your family member/you were in their wedding/whatever... don't include anyone because you think you have to).
-Ideas I love: flower grandmas (like at Kelsey + Gueorgui's wedding), a grandma bridesmaid, the groom's father as his best man, a man of honor/bridesman, or pets in your bridal party.
+We wrote a post all about unique bridal parties!

 Honor your heritage by incorporating any special customs.
-At Kelsey + Gueorgui's wedding (their wedding was full of unique, personal details, so I can't quit talking about it!), they asked some of their guests to take place in a ring warming ceremony, which is a Bulgarian wedding tradition.
+At Kelsey + Gueorgui's wedding (their wedding was full of unique, personal details!), they asked some of their guests to take place in a ring warming ceremony, which is a Bulgarian wedding tradition.
 Several of their guests took Kelsey + Gueorgui's rings into their hands and said a quick prayer or blessing over them before the exchange of rings.
 Incredibly special!
 If you come from a unique background, definitely pick some traditional customs to use during your ceremony!